If you are trying to figure out what extensions are for you then you are right where you need to be!

 This is often very fine hair that is brittle, as well as blendable.

 In most cases, the donor of this hair has had it either chemically colored or bleached.
-It is a cheap option which will, in time, shed, tangle and end up with split ends.
+It is a cheap option that will, in time, shed, tangle and end up with split ends.

 Grade 4A and 5A